-- remove planks off the lawn asap
+- Remove planks off the lawn asap.

-- hose off any lawn clipping residue
+- Rinse off any lawn clipping residue.

-- allow to dry completely before storing
+- Allow the wood to dry completely before storing.

 One time I had this entire yard filled with freshly pressure washed wood planks, but I left them on the lawn to dry.

 BIG mistake.
 The dampness from the grass warped nearly every one.